GRHS Students of the Week

 Students of the Week

-Bruce King was nominated as a Student of the Week by GRHS Science Teacher Mrs. Megan Allen.
+Hayley Cloward was nominated as a Student of the Week by GRHS Foreign Language Teacher Mr. Spencer Cantrell.

-I would like to nominate Bruce King for Wolf of the Week.
-Bruce has been an awesome addition to class this fall.
-He always brings a positive attitude and is enthusiastic about learning.
-He is kind and helpful to his classmates. ”
+I would like to nominate Hayley Cloward as Student of the Week in Spanish 2.
+Hayley is respectful to all and cooperative with her classmates.
+Hayley is very self-motivated in my class and works hard to master the concepts taught.
+Not only does Hayley work hard at learning Spanish, but she is also teaching herself other foreign languages as well.
+Her work ethic and desire to learn show in the quality of work that she turns in and will pay big dividends in the future.
+Keep up the great work.”

 .